 Talkspace is one example of a mobile therapy app that links users to trained, licensed counselors for a monthly fee.

-Apps for Psychological Guidance
+Apps for self-paced learning

 How Does Mobile Therapy Work?